DevExpress-Examples/maui-collection-view/Readme.md

     > dotnet new maui -ap com.devexpress.CollectionViewExample
     > ```
 1. Register the following NuGet feed in Visual Studio: **https://nuget.devexpress.com/free/api**.
+    > If you are an active DevExpress Universal customer, this MAUI preview will be available in your personal NuGet feed
 1. Install the **DevExpress.Maui.CollectionView** package from this feed.

 > DevExpress Controls for .NET MAUI support iOS and Android.
 If the wizard also created a WinUI project, remove it.